puppetlabs/puppetlabs-postgresql/README.md

     $ rake spec:system

+Note that these tests will fire up VirtualBox VMs, and set up shared folders for the module source code from your local working copy.
+This means that you need to have all of the source code for the module dependencies (see the `Modulefile` for a complete list) checked out in the same parent directory where you've checked out the source for the `puppet-postgres` module.

 The system test suite will snapshot the VM and rollback between each test.
 If you want to only run the tests against an individual distro, you can do run:

     $ rspec spec/system/distros/ubuntu_lucid_64

+To run only a single specific test against a distro:

+    $ rspec spec/system/distros/ubuntu_lucid_64 -e "should idempotently create a user who can log in"

 We also have some unit tests that utilize rspec-puppet for faster iteration if required: